IntaSend/intasend-woocommerce/readme.txt

 = How do I start using IntaSend for Payment Collection? =

 1. Add the plugin "IntaSend Payment for Woocomerce" to your site.
-2. Signup to [IntaSend Payment Gateway](https://intasend.com) to get generate API keys.
+2. Create account at [IntaSend Payment Gateway](https://intasend.com) to get generate API keys.
+3. Add the API keys to your plugin under wp-admin.
-3. Publish and accepting Card and Mobile payments collecting.
+4. Publish and start accepting Card and Mobile payments.

 = How do it test before live publishing? =